fei-hyb/WWM-Music-Player/README.md

 # Game Music Player

 Automated music player for the game "Where Winds Meet".
+For .exe and instruction, look under dist folder.

 ## Features
 - User-friendly GUI for playing and converting music